open-dmsrs/EmitMapper/readme.md

 ## Road Map for migrating to netcore

-you can unload the project CoreEmitMapper if you have a plan to use this library
+you can unload the project EmitMapper if you have a plan to use this library

 *  Step one
   Initial import all of the codes from older emitmapper - Done